 FDA Links Breast Implants and Cancer

 In January 2011, the FDA warned that breast implants may increase the risk of an immune-system cancer called Anaplastic Large Cell Lymphoma (ALCL).
-The FDA reported a total of 60 breast implant ALCL cases worldwide.
 This cancer is a rare but often aggressive type of Non-Hodgkin’s Lymphoma.

 Most cases of breast implant-associated ALCL are treated by removal of the implant and the capsule surrounding the implant and some cases have been treated by chemotherapy and radiation.”